BIOGRAPHY

-Bordos initiated several projects like: the Light Art Manifesto, ALO – Art of Light Organization, Light Art Course at MOME – the Moholy-Nagy University of Art and Design in Budapest.
-Co-founder and president (between 2021-2023) of Lighthouse – the association of the Hungarian light artists, co-founder of the Light Art Museum in Budapest (…), member of the John von Neumann Computer Society, co-organizer of Light Symposiums, co-president of the International Kepes Society.
+Bordos initiated several projects like: the first Video Mapping Competition in the world (held in Budapest, 2010), ALO – Art of Light Organization (2020), the Light Art Manifesto (2021), Light Art Course at MOME – the Moholy-Nagy University of Art and Design in Budapest (since 2021), co-founder and president of LIGHTHOUSE – the association of Hungarian light artists (between 2021-2023), initiator and co-founder of LAM – the Light Art Museum in Budapest (2022), co-organizer of the biannual Light Symposiums in Hungary (since 2023), member of the John von Neumann Computer Society (since 2024), co-president of the International Kepes Society (since 2024).

 More details in the downloadable biography below: